HASwitchPlate/openHASP-docs/docs/integrations/openhab/integration_openhab.md

 ## Code

-To add an openhasp plate to your installation with Jaffa Sunrise sample configuration, upload a `pages.jsonl` file with the folowing content to your plate:
+To add an openHASP plate to your installation with Jaffa Sunrise sample configuration, upload a `pages.jsonl` file with the folowing content to your plate:

 - in the plate's web UI select `Mono` UI theme and reboot,
 - upload a `pages.jsonl` file with the folowing content to your plate and reboot: